 Propecia can stop hair loss.

-If you are going bald you should consider using Propecia to halt or even reverse your hair loss.
+If you are going bald you may want to consider using Propecia to halt or even reverse your hair loss.
 While there is no “Hair Loss Cure”, hair loss drugs like Propecia can often stop or even reverse alopecia in most people.
 However, just like any other drug, Propecia is accompanied by a list of potential side effects, some of which have been more recently reported as potentially long term.
 You can read more about this in the "Potential Side Effects of Propecia" section further down this page.

 Studies have shown that almost 80% of men using Propecia stopped or even reversed their hair loss to some degree.